Frequently Asked Questions

 Is it hard to get into the program?

 Yes, this is a very competitive program to get into.
 You must meet minimum age and educational requirements.
 Hiring is dependent on current employment needs.
 Things that can help your chances are a strong education and work history.
 A resume, letters of recommendation and copies of applicable certifications can help as well.

 How do I apply?

 Can I apply in Redmond?

 No, we only hold classes in Redmond.
-If you are in Redmond, you can apply by mail or come into the Tangent office.
-We do administer the Aptitude Test and interviews in Redmond for applicants that live in Central Oregon. *Office currently closed to the public-accepting applications by mail only.
+We do administer the Aptitude Test and interviews in Redmond for applicants that live in Central Oregon. *Office currently closed to the public.
 3/16/20*

 Can I request the application by phone?